 Your curbside waste collection rate is based on your garbage container size.
-Service includes recycling and compost.
+Residential collection service includes weekly recycling and food and yard waste.
+Commercial collection service includes recycling and approved businesses can add no-cost food scrap collection.
 Residents and businesses in Kirkland must have waste collection service.

 What should I put in my green garbage cart or dumpster?

 All your trash should be bagged and placed in your green cart or dumpster.
 Throw away items that cannot be recycled or composted, and that don't pose safety concerns.
 Some items can be recycled at drop-off locations - see links.

 - Hygiene items (tissues, protective gloves, face masks)

 - Disposable wipes (they are not flushable, even if the label says)

 - Pet waste (kitty litter, dog poop) - please double-bag kitty litter

 - Most plastic lids (screw plastic bottle caps back on plastic bottles to recycle, throw away other plastic lids)

 - Small items - under 3 inches (rubber bands, twist-ties, k-cups, corks)